seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 It would have madded me: what shall I do
 Now I behold thy lively body so?
 Thou hast no hands, to wipe away thy tears:
-Nor tongue, to tell me who hath martyr’d thee:
+Nor tongue, to tell me who hath martyr'd thee:
 Thy husband he is dead: and for his death
-Thy brothers are condemn’d, and dead by this.
+Thy brothers are condemn'd, and dead by this.
 Look, Marcus! ah, son Lucius, look on her!
 When I did name her brothers, then fresh tears
 Stood on her cheeks, as doth the honey-dew
-Upon a gather’d lily almost wither’d.
+Upon a gather'd lily almost wither'd.

 **MARCUS ANDRONICUS**
-Perchance she weeps because they kill’d her husband;
+Perchance she weeps because they kill'd her husband;
 Perchance because she knows them innocent.

 **TITUS ANDRONICUS**
 If they did kill thy husband, then be joyful
-Because the law hath ta’en revenge on them.
+Because the law hath ta'en revenge on them.
 No, no, they would not do so foul a deed;
 Witness the sorrow that their sister makes.
 Gentle Lavinia, let me kiss thy lips.